Access and Adult Clinical Services

 (Adult Mental Health and Substance Use Outpatient and Substance Abuse Residential Services)

-Recognizing there are many facets of mental health and substance use recovery, RT offers a variety of services to address these issues.
-We respond to individuals in crisis, individuals considering change, or individuals seeking support in their recovery with services ranging from individual and group therapies to acupuncture and educational classes.
+The primary focus of the Center for Access and Adult Clincal services is to provide a central point of entry to services for persons with addiction, mental health, and intellectual disability needs.
+As the front door to the agency, we work to assure that individuals served have access to appropriate services.
+Additionally, we recognize there are many facets of mental health and substance use recovery.
+We therefore offer a wide variety of services to address these issues.
+We respond to individuals in seeking support in their recovery with services ranging from individual and group therapies to acupuncture and educational classes.

 To access services, please call 434-972-1800.

 Location: 800 Preston Avenue

 Program of Services: This service provides screening and referral for services in Charlottesville and Albemarle County.